LucianoStradiot/Urquiza-School-Login-system-App/README.md

 # Urquiza´s school Sign-up/Login System

-This application is designed for Urquiza´s N°49 school of Rosario, Santa Fé, Argentina; and aims to organize and manage the different users (Professors and students) and a Super-admin that manage and give their role according to the respectives position in the school.
+This application is designed for Urquiza´s N°49 school of Rosario, Santa Fé, Argentina; and aims to organize and manage the different users (students) and a Super-admin that manage and give their role according to the respectives position in the school.
+The plan with this app is to add implementations as they are required by the client.

 ### Install dependencies